 Speaking of trails, waterfronts are ideal locations.
 If there's no trail system along your river or lake, start on that idea today, using any available public right-of-way.
 If it makes sense to build a small section of trail, it will be an outstanding benchmark on the way to being a walkable community and a bikeable community as well.

 Trail or corridor development requires fresh attention to the aesthetic concerns we only touched on briefly above.
 If the nearby buildings are ugly, maybe you can fence them off, screen them with trees, paint a mural on one, simply paint them.
 Even with these measures, it's essential that the waterfront between the industrial plant and the river or lake feel safe and accessible to the public as much as possible.
+Trails usually need to be visible from beyond the immediate waterfront to make users feel safe, but much depends on the site layouts and topography in your area.
 Your waterfront redevelopment likely will occur in several major chunks, so make the old development as pretty as possible.